react-static/react-static/README.md

 - `<Redirect>`
 - `<Prompt>`

-To build your own custom routing, simply remove (or don't use)  the `<Routes />` component in your app, and use the above components instead.
+To build your own custom routing, simply remove (or don't use)  the `<Routes>` component in your app, and use the above components instead.

 To see a working example, refer to our [`custom-routing` example template](https://github.com/nozzle/react-static/blob/master/examples/custom-routing)